LastStarDust/nu-vs-antinu/README.md

 ## TO-DO

- - [ ] Normalize the probabilities.
+ - [ ] Add a way to specify the spread in energy of the flux.
+ - [ ] Include detector sensibility
+ - [ ] Include experimental point for T2K

 ## License